Garden watering restrictions

 What happens if you breach the restrictions?

 We run watering patrols where we monitor compliance with the water restrictions and provide information on water conservation and the restrictions.
-People who are found to be breaching the restrictions may be prosecuted, or receive a warning.
+We also investigate reports from the public of water bylaw breaches.
+People who are found to be breaching the restrictions may receive a warning or be issued with a breach notice.